Titanium dioxide (TiO2) can help to promote a more sustainable built environment from the beginning to the end of a building’s life.

 - Addressing the sustainability performance of construction products;

 Improving the environmental performance of the EU building stock is also an important part of the EU’s Covid-19 economic recovery.
-The EU’s renovation wave initiative aims to raise €325 billion investment annually.
+The EU’s Renovation Wave Initiative aims to raise €325 billion investment annually.

 Sustainable and circular construction materials

 The EU is seeking to promote circular economy principles in order to extend the lifespan of products and materials, while ensuring that these can be recycled at ‘end-of-life’.
-Producing high quality products that last for longer will be key if the EU is to meet its ambitious objectives.
+Producing high-quality products that last for longer will be key if the EU is to meet its ambitious objectives.

-TiO2 contributes to a sustainable built environment
+Titanium dioxide contributes to a sustainable built environment

 TiO2 is used widely in the built environment and can help to make construction products and buildings more sustainable.